topcoderinc/marathon-docker-template/README.md

    <your code>
 ```

-, where /solution/solution.csv is the output your algorithm generates on the provisional test set.
+The /solution/solution.csv is the output your algorithm generates on the provisional test set.
 The format of this file will be described in the challenge specification.

-/code contains a dockerized version of your system that will be used to reproduce your results in a well defined, standardized way.
+The /code directory should contain a dockerized version of your system that will be used to reproduce your results in a well defined, standardized way.
 This folder must contain a Dockerfile that will be used to build a docker container that will host your system during final testing.
 How you organize the rest of the contents of the /code folder is up to you, as long as it satisfies the requirements listed below in the Final testing section.

 #### Notes:
 During provisional testing only your solution.csv file will be used for scoring, however the tester tool will verify that your submission file confirms to the required format.
 This means that at least the /code/Dockerfile must be present from day 1, even if it doesn't describe any meaningful system to be built.
 However, we recommend that you keep working on the dockerized version of your code as the challenge progresses, especially if you are at or close to a prize winning rank on the provisional leaderboard.